March 22nd, 7:03 pm

 A recent study found that employees that ate meals together had significantly better performance at work than their peers who preferred to eat alone.
 Eating together is a more intimate act than looking over an Excel spreadsheet together.
 Eating lunch together at a table gives people a break from their computer.
 Having an excellent chef signifies the importance of good food for employees and of your employees.
 Having good coffee is something of a staple of the modern workplace, but it needs to be used with caution.

 Mardi Gras is the last day before Lent begins in the lead up to Easter.
-Here at onsite.fun, we love any excuse to get together at lunchtime and enjoy some good food.
-Eating food together is a great way to relax and an opportunity to talk about the good and bad of the day.
+We all love any excuse to get together at lunchtime and enjoy some good food.
 Eating together can encourage people to try new foods, share recipes and enjoy food for the pleasure that it is - rather than scoffing down a packet sandwich.
-It can be difficult for your staff to bond with you - or each other - in a high pressure working environment .
+It can be difficult for your staff to bond with you - or each other - in a high pressure working environment.

 An office Olympics is a good way to exercise your creativity and build your sportsmanship.
 Gather your team and compete in team-building events based on your core business.
 It’s better to keep it as simple as possible as you will have more time to plan out and execute your events if you choose the simplest events.